 Originally from Michigan, Luke grew up in a small town called Williamston, just outside of East Lansing.
 From a young age, he always enjoyed being in the kitchen, and with some encouragement from family and friends, started contributing to family dinners.
 Feltz quickly found he enjoyed cooking to the point where he began investing in cookbooks and watching old cooking shows, and eventually got a part-time job cooking at a restaurant while in high school.
 He continued to work in restaurants while attending Gettysburg College.
 It was only after he landed a full-time position working on nuclear security policy that Feltz stopped cooking professionally—and that’s when his career-changing epiphany took place.
 “I was miserable,” he says.
 “I realized that cooking was what had made me happy all along.”

 In June 2012, Luke started as a line cook at Washington, DC’s Boundary Road, an independently owned restaurant focused on scratch cooking with local products.
 During his four years there, he also held positions as sous chef and head chef.
 “I did most of my autodidactic trial-and-error learning there, both culinarily and as a leader,” says Feltz.

 Feltz had been a fan of chef John Shields for many years prior to cooking with him in 2018 when minibar hosted Smyth and SingleThread for a Michelin-sponsored dinner series.
 When the opportunity presented itself for Feltz to join Shields and his team at his two Michelin-starred restaurant in Chicago, he didn’t hesitate.
-In his new position as Head Chef, Luke is looking forward to working alongside Shields, exploring the restaurant’s exclusive relationship with The Farm, and continuing his culinary journey.
+In his new position as Head Chef, Luke is looking forward to working alongside Shields and continuing his culinary journey.
 “In my view, if I am not trying to change something for the better every day, then I am not doing my job properly,” he says.